 If you experience more severe contractions than just Braxton Hicks or a rushing of fluid from the birth canal (water breaking), these are telltale signs that Baby is ready to be born.
 Seek medical attention immediately and begin whatever your birth plan is.

 Want help prepping for Baby?
-Lifeline’s Earn While You Learn program provides prenatal and parenting education and baby supplies to new and expecting parents at no cost to you.
+Lifeline’s PLANS program provides prenatal and parenting education and baby supplies to new and expecting parents at no cost to you.
 Call today to learn more or make an appointment with our trained nurses.

 By Kath Crane